User37som/libbitcoin/bx-fetch-height.md

 $ bx fetch-height --help
 ```
 ```
-Usage: bx fetch-height [-h] [--config VALUE] [server-url]
+Usage: bx fetch-height [-h] [--config value] [SERVER-URL]

 Info: Get the last block height.
 Requires a Libbitcoin server connection.

 Options (named):

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.

 Arguments (positional):

-server-url           The URL of the Obelisk server to use.
+SERVER-URL           The URL of the Libbitcoin server to use.
 If not
-                     specified the URL is obtained from configuration
-                     settings or defaults.
+                     specified the URL is obtained from configuration settings or defaults.
 ```
 This command supports [configuration settings](Configuration-Settings).